 Goodtoknow verdict: A great one for little girls with a big imagination!
 Rating PG.

 Goodtoknow verdict: On a Halloween night, who ya gonna call?
 Ghostbusters!
-Rating PG.
+Rating 12.

 The perfect spooky boxset for many a young witch or wizard, Harry Potter fills the imagination of pretty much any kid (and some adults!) who watch it.
 So what better way to celebrate Halloween as a family than to settle in and watch Harry Potter perform magical spells, run from giant snakes and battle his way through creepy forests!

 Goodtoknow verdict: The kids will love this and you might even find yourself slightly addicted too!
-Why not throw a Harry Potter party.
+Why not make some Harry Potter snacks to go with your movie marathon.
 Ratings from PG to 12A.